ENCODE-DCC/caper/README.md

 # server mode
 # ip is an IP address or hostname of a Cromwell server
 # it's localhost by default but if you are submitting to
-# a remote Cromwell server (e.g. on a different compute node)
+# a remote Cromwell server (e.g. from login node to a compute node)
 # then take IP address of the server and write it here
 ip=localhost